ziweifan177/NLTK_Spam/README.md

 # NLTK_Spam
-Spam words analytics based on Email plot via wordCloud.
+Spam words analytics based on Email and generated using wordCloud.

 I recently got spam/junk emails in my Gmail and motivated me to look at what the 'spam' words after analyzed all emails fetched from gmail server, and for user-friendly interface visualize these spam/junk words using word cloud.